official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 172 Statement, 14 January 2011, page 16.

-51

-Executive Summary366.
-The UK Government was right to think very carefully about both of those points.
+366. The UK Government was right to think very carefully about both of those points.

 367. First, the close strategic alliance with the US has been a cornerstone of the UK’s foreign and security policy under successive governments since the Second World War.